Meet the Women Leading Utah's Food and Beverage Renaissance

 Co-owner & Cidermaker, Etta Place Cider

 “It’s fun to see someone’s face light up when they sample that first bite of an Ashmead’s Kernel or Roxbury Russet,” says Ann Torrence of some of the rare heritage apple varieties she’s planted in their Torrey orchard since 2012.
-Thanks to the resurrection of the craft hard cider industry in the United States, businesses like Etta Place Cider (anticipated opening: Spring 2020) are seeing a resurgence.
+Thanks to the resurrection of the craft hard cider industry in the United States, businesses like Etta Place Cider (anticipated opening: October 2020) are seeing a resurgence.
 “The cider industry is chock full of female trailblazers,” says Torrence of her peers, noting that she feels less challenged by her gender in tackling the physically demanding work of agriculture and irrigation as she does by her age (she and her husband, co-owner Robert Marc, retired to the Torrey area after careers in academia, and she’s a writer).
 They named the cidery after Etta Place, the legendary partner to Southern Utah’s Hole-in-the-Wall gang leader Sundance the Kid.
 Says Torrence of the plan to make cider, “Apples have been grown here for decades,” and the historic orchards of nearby Capitol Reef National Park in Southern Utah draw visitors internationally during harvest each fall.
 But, says Torrence, the distance to markets made growing apples commercially unfeasible.
 Enter, cidermaking: a product with survivable margins in their remote location.
 Plus, “Capitol Reef Country visitors are thirsty by the time they get here,” she says with a grin.

 Director of Food and Beverage, Deer Valley Resort